-In this certificate program you you will learn both the theory and the hands-on techniques required to light and shoot professional quality video.
+In this in-person certificate program you will learn both the theory and the hands-on techniques required to light and shoot professional quality video.

-This comprehensive one-week certificate program is designed to get you up to speed using HD digital video cameras, DSLRs, lighting equipment and audio gear, enabling your creative vision.
-You'll learn essentials like composition, depth of field, exposure tools, white balance, understanding color temperature and camera menus, as well as professional lighting techniques, camera movement tools and how to record clean audio.
+This comprehensive, one-week certificate program held in-person in Boulder is designed to teach you practical skills, and get you up-to-speed using 4K and HD digital video cameras, DSLRs, lighting equipment and audio gear, enabling your creative vision.
+You'll learn essentials like composition, depth of field, exposure tools, white balance, understanding color temperature, and camera menus, as well as professional lighting techniques, camera movement tools, and how to record clean audio.

-Other topics covered are production workflow, the business side of video, shooting B-roll with the edit in mind, lighting and conducting great interviews plus how to do a site survey.
-And so much more!
+Other topics covered are production workflow, the business side of video, shooting B-roll with the edit in mind, lighting, conducting great interviews, how to do a site survey, and so much more!

 Please bring along your own video camera and tripod if you have them so you can get really comfortable using your own gear.
 The instructor will be using and demonstrating on his professional equipment with which you'll get plenty of hands-on time, including using his camera, lighting and grip equipment, audio gear, as well as camera movement tools.
 However, since when the class ends you'll be using your own camera primarily, this will give you the opportunity to really get to know your camera throughout the week, as well as having the instructor be able to point specific things out on your own camera.

 BDA is committed to making this process as smooth and enjoyable as possible so that you can focus on your learning.
 After you register you will be contacted by our staff who can answer questions and assist you with any logistical and travel concerns you might have.

 This week-long program is held at Alive Studios in north Boulder.
 The space is large enough to accomodate plenty of room for social distancing, as well as many separate areas to practice a wide assortment of filming situations and lighting environments.